Bishop's College School: Other crests

 On the grant to BCS, the Sovereign's insignia of the Order of Canada was depicted below the Royal Arms of Canada.
 This is the only instance where the Sovereign's badge has been incorporated into a grant document.

 There are over fifteen other crests of BCS alumni or faculty families merged in the architecture of the School House.
 In the Ross Dining Hall, around 20 BCS partner schools' crest has been oil-painted on the wooden structures.
 Such as the ones of Upper Canada College, Ashbury College, St. Michaels University School, Appleby College, Deerfield Academy (US), etc.

 BCS uniform and ties

 Students are awarded school ties based on their involvement in various clubs and activities, to mark membership in a residence, to recognize academic or athletic achievement, or to acknowledge a leadership position.
 There are over thirty different ties including House ties, Band and Choir ties, Prefect ties, Yearbook ties, First Team ties, Achievement ties, and Chapel Warden ties.

-There are three types of uniforms at BCS: No.1 uniform, No.2 and the Cadet Uniform.
-The boy's cadet uniform adopts the style of the Black Watch back in 1936 while both gender uses the Black Watch beret.
+There are three types of uniforms at BCS: No.1 uniform, No.2 and the cadet uniform.
+The boys' cadet uniform adopts the style of the Black Watch back in 1936, while both genders use the Black Watch balmoral.